Noah-Steinberg/js-blackjack/README.md

 Assets for the cards, chips and sounds are from Boardgame pack v2 by Kenney Vleugels (www.kenney.nl) See assets/license.txt for more details

+##TODO
+Complete ties independently for split and normal hand Change ties to return the bet, instead of dealer winning